BCCHR-IT/custom-template-engine/README.md

 The module users the PHP template engine, Smarty, to fill in the templates with the apprpriate record data.
 Smarty will compile the template and store it in the previously configured compiled templates folder.
 The user is free to make edits to the template content before downloading.
 When the template is downloaded, if saving templates to the file repository has been configured, then the module will do so.

+## File Upload Fields

+Templates are listed in a dropdown list in file upload field dialogs.
+The user may choose to select a file and upload it in the usual manner or selet a template.
+When a template is selected, it will be filled and saved to the field.

 ##  Web Application Load Balancing

 WARNING:  This module is not currently able to support REDCap instances using load balancers due to the requirement to save templates to the file system.